Samuca2308/Vue3-Weekly-Schedule/README.md

 Planned:

-- Concurrent events;
-- Adding, and removing events in demo;
+- Adding and removing events in demo;
-- Responsive design;

 Known problems: